Intrinsic justifications for large-cardinal axioms: Intrinsic justifications for small large cardinals

-Peter Koellner established in \cite{Koellner2009} that these reflection principles are consistent relative to an $\omega$-Erd\"os cardinal.
+Peter Koellner established in \cite{Koellner2009} that these reflection principles are consistent relative to an $\omega$-Erd\H{o}s cardinal.
 In \cite{Tait2005a} Tait proposes to define $\Gamma^{(m)}_{n}$ in the same way as the class of formulas $\Gamma^{(2)}_{n}$, except that universal quantifiers of order $\leq m$ are permitted.
 Koellner shows in \cite{Koellner2009} that this form of reflection is inconsistent when $m>2$.